Ecommerce Live Chat Software, Benefits & Best Practices

 Today, you need to compete on more than just product features.
 Exceptional customer support offers a key differentiator, allowing you to improve customer satisfaction, increase conversions, and grow your top-line revenue.

-In this guide, we'll show how to overcome the common challenges associated with live chat, and best practices to using it to fuel your growth.
+In this guide, we'll show how to overcome the common challenges associated with ecommerce live chat, and best practices to using it to fuel your ecommerce store growth.

 In the past, live chat support needed to be staffed around the clock.

-There are multiple benefits to using live chat support on an ecommerce site.
+There are multiple benefits to using live chat software on an ecommerce site.
 Let’s take a look at a few of them.

 If you had a brick-and-mortar store, you’d staff it with a helpful team.
 You'd be available to answer any questions that your potential customers had while they’re visiting.
 You’d be proactively asking customers if they have questions, problems, or need help.
 That customer support would be your competitive advantage over other retailers.